Yuvaraj2486/Simple-Grade-calculator-for-student/README.md

-# Simple-Grade-calculator-for-student
-A simple Java console-based project that takes three subject marks from the user and calculates the total, average, and grade.
-The project demonstrates core Java skills such as input handling, arithmetic operations, conditional logic, and clean output formatting.
-It is implemented using a single Java class and executed through the command line.
+___ Grade Calculator for student using Java ___

+This is a simple Java console application that calculates the total, average, and grade of a student based on three subject marks entered by the user.

+Features
+- Accepts 3 input marks
+- Calculates total marks and average
+- Assigns grade (A, B, C, or Fail)
+- Easy to understand and beginner-friendly

+How to Run

+1. Save the file as GradeCode.java
+2. Run the program